man-group/dtale/docs/arcticdb/ARCTICDB_INTEGRATION.md

 ## Differences in Functionality from the Original D-Tale

-Unfortunately, since we are leveraging ArcticDB for our data fetching there is some functionality that is absent compared to the standard (in-memory) version of D-Tale:
+Unfortunately, since we are leveraging ArcticDB rather than Pandas for our data fetching there is some functionality that is absent compared to the standard (in-memory) version of D-Tale:
 * Custom Filtering - the ability to specify custom pandas queries
 * Column Filters
   * Numeric - range filters (`[]`, `()`) are no longer available